Following system colour scheme Selected dark colour scheme Selected light colour scheme

 This was ultimately rejected for two reasons:

-Using PyStatus for the Return Value of PyThreadState_Ensure
+Using PyStatus for the return value of PyThreadState_Ensure

 In prior iterations of this API, PyThreadState_Ensure() returned a PyStatus instead of an integer to denote failures, which had the benefit of providing an error message.

 This was rejected because it’s not clear that an error message would be all that useful; all the conceived use-cases for this API wouldn’t really care about a message indicating why Python can’t be invoked.
-As such, the API would only be needlessly harder to use, which in turn would hurt the transition from PyGILState_Ensure().
+As such, the API would only be needlessly more complex to use, which in turn would hurt the transition from PyGILState_Ensure().

 In addition, PyStatus isn’t commonly used in the C API.
 A few functions related to interpreter initialization use it (simply because they can’t raise exceptions), and PyThreadState_Ensure() does not fall under that category.